Tim Anderson Player Props: White Sox vs. Reds

-The Chicago White Sox and Tim Anderson, who went 0-for-4 last time out, battle Nick Lodolo and the Cincinnati Reds at Great American Ball Park, Saturday at 6:40 PM ET.
+On Sunday, Tim Anderson (coming off going 1-for-5) and the Chicago White Sox face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Reds.
+He had a one-hit performance in his most recent game (1-for-5) against the Reds.

 Tim Anderson Game Info & Props vs. the Reds